 Documentation of Transfers/Cardholder History/Statement

 Account holders may receive and may request a receipt at the time a purchase is made from any card reader operated by a cashier.
 Understand that account holders will not receive a receipt from a card reader attached to a vending or laundry machine, a photocopier or at on-campus dining facilities.
 However, the account holder’s current balance and ninety (90) days of transaction history is available online at lancercard.longwood.edu.
 The account holder agrees to verify the history of deposits and transactions on a continuous basis.
-A printed copy of the account holder’s transaction history may also be requested at the Lancer Card Center located in room G22 in Lancaster Hall.
+A printed copy of the account holder’s transaction history may also be requested at the Lancer Card & Campus Services Office located in Coyner G10.

 To minimize potential loss to the participant, unattended locations/applications such as vending, laundry, and photocopiers, may impose a daily spending limit.
 Except as outlined above for unattended devices, there is no daily limit on the number of transactions or their dollar total, up to the available balance.